yugecin/opsu-dance/README.md

 ### Using apache ant

-Resolve dependencies first, use either:

-* `ant ivyresolve` to download dependencies using apache ivy
-* `ant mvnresolve` to download dependencies using apache mvn
+Resolve dependencies first by doing `ant mvnresolve` or `mvn initialize`

 Then do `ant run`